 The lazy days of summer are here, and now is a great time to get a copy of your credit report and go over it with a fine-toothed comb.

 It will help you keep on top of your finances, let you know if you should refinance your debt at a lower interest rate and show you any incorrect information that may have crept onto your report.
+Credit reports contain a lot of valuable information, but people often don't know how to check it or aren't sure what to look for.
+Not sure where to begin?
+Here's what you need to know about checking your credit report.

 1. Why do I need to see my credit report?